davewalker60/pmdup/pages/content/whatsapp-content.md

    - From your phone, tap the group title banner at the top of the screen, then scroll down and select **Exit group**.
    - From your computer, click the three dots in the upper right corner of the screen, then select **Exit group**.

 > Exiting the **Announcements** group removes you entirely from the community and all groups in the community.
+We highly recommend ***not*** exiting the **Announcements** group because you'll miss important date, deadline, and exchange rate announcements for future camps.

 # How to reply privately

 In our WhatsApp groups, when what you have to say doesn’t pertain to the whole group, reply privately to keep spamming to a minimum.
-For example, when asking a follow-up question or commenting in a way that’s personal to the two of you.
+For example, when asking a follow-up question or commenting in a way that’s personal to the two of you (like *Thanks for the info!
+I appreciate it and you!*).
 This practice helps to keep the interest level up for everyone.
 Thanks!

 To reply privately from an iPhone: